ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 Kubernetes understand what we want by the objects we created.

 ### How controllers maintains the desired state?
 Kubernetes realize our request as an `object` state and kubernetes continuously work on maintaining the request state.
-Each object has a object `spec` (describes desired state) and `status` (describes current state)
+Each object has a object `spec` (describes desired state) and `status` (describes current state).

 ### How can we create object in Kubernetes?
 We can request object creation in three ways